 Nationwide Whole Life Insurance

-Whole life has guaranteed cash accumulation, guaranteed level premiums, and guaranteed death benefits.
-The cash value can also be accessed through tax-advantaged loans in a pinch.
-The policy may also receive non-guaranteed dividend payments.
+Whole life has guaranteed cash accumulation, premiums, and death benefits.
+As cash builds up inside your whole life policy it can be accessed through tax-advantaged loans for any reason whatsoever.

-However, Nationwide’s whole life insurance are non-participating whole life policies that receive no dividend payments.
-Check out of Foresters Financial Life Insurance Review for one of the top participating whole life contracts on the market today!
+Some whole life policies may also receive non-guaranteed dividend payments, but Nationwide’s whole life insurance currently do not as of the writing of this article.
+Check out of Foresters Financial Life Insurance Review for one of the top participating whole life contracts on the market today if you are looking for a dividend with your whole life policy!

 Policy dividends can be used in the following ways: